 How to make a counter-top compost bin indoor, in a small apartment:

 The holes are essential because they will make the material to “breathe”.
 Otherwise, it is possible that the materials will quickly heat up, which may ruin the process of decomposition.

 2) Get a filter.
 The holes will allow the smell from the scraps to go out, which is not something you want.
 So the simple solution here is a charcoal filter.

-You can it and attach to your compost container lid.
+You can attach it to your compost container lid.
 This will prevent the smell to go out, while the air will be still able to flow through the holes.

 3) Put your scraps.
 Start putting your food scraps in!
 Once the bin is full, drop off your food scraps.